Design of Magnetic Lattices with a Quantum-Inspired Evolutionary Optimization Algorithm: Application of Quantum Optimization Algorithm

-To evaluate the computational efficiency of the quantum-inspired optimization framework (BQP), we compare its performance with a classical genetic algorithm approach implemented on a high-performance personal workstation.
-The algorithm is used to minimize the free-energy landscape and identify optimal spin configurations under uncertainty.

-BQP-based optimization leverages quantum-inspired evolutionary operations to directly search high-dimensional discrete design spaces, eliminating the need for an explicit surrogate.
+QIEO leverages quantum-inspired evolutionary operations to directly search high-dimensional discrete design spaces, thereby eliminating the need for an explicit surrogate model.
 In contrast, the classical surrogate approach benefits from reduced evaluation costs during optimization but requires a significant initial investment in training time.
 This section provides a comparative analysis of the computational cost associated with each approach.

 All classical experiments were conducted on a high-performance cluster equipped with an AMD EPYC 7742 chip, featuring 64 cores and 128 threads with a base clock speed of 2.3 GHz and a turbo speed of 3.4 GHz.
-The system was outfitted with 16 GB of RAM and a 11.7 TB solid-state drive (SSD).
+The system was outfitted with 16 GB of RAM and an 11.7 TB solid-state drive (SSD).
 These specifications provide a representative baseline for evaluating computational performance on modern consumer-grade hardware.
+The second optimization problem given in Eq. \ref{eq:second_prob} is solved with GA, SA and BQPhy Q-NOW QIEO for different domains.
+All three algorithms, SA \cite{laarhoven1987simulated,kirkpatrick1983optimization}, GA \cite{goldberg1989genetic}, and QIEO \cite{kumar2024benchmarking} were executed using parameter settings suggested in previous studies and commonly adopted in the literature to ensure a fair and balanced comparison.
+The hyperparameter values used in this study are provided in Table \ref{table:hyperparameters}.
+The total computational times and optimum solutions for each method are summarized in Table~\ref{tab:comparison}.